Testicular cancer is a malignant disease that develops in the testicles, which are part of the male reproductive system.

 Testicular cancer has one of the highest rates of successful treatment.
 If the cancer has not spread beyond the testicle survival rate has a high percentage.
 Even in the case of tumor invasion into surrounding tissues or spread to nearby lymph nodes, the percentage of successful treatment is also high.

-One of the leading experts is Dr. Eli Rosenbaum – Head of Urological Oncology Department, Beilinson Hospital (Rabin).
+Dr. Eli Rosenbaum – Head of Urological Oncology Department, Beilinson Hospital (Rabin).

 Not all formation on the testicles are tumors, and not all tumors are malignant (cancerous).
 There are many other diseases testicular microlithiasis eg testicular, epididymal cysts, which can be painful but are not cancerous.